 A More Detailed Analysis

 Let us look more closely.
-In the present moment, we are experiencing the ripening of several sets of past karmic aftermath.
+In the present moment, we are experiencing the ripening of several sets of karmic aftermath.
 We are experiencing happiness or unhappiness, this body, things similar to what we did to others before, and so on.
-One of the possible configurations of karmic ripenings that we might be experiencing could be explained in terms of the eight transitory things in life (‘jig-rten chos-brgyad), usually translated as the "eight worldly dharmas."
+One of the possible configurations of karmic ripenings that we might be experiencing could be explained in terms of the eight transitory things in life (‘jig-rten chos-brgyad), usually translated as the “eight worldly dharmas.”
 These are either feeling happy or unhappy with praise or blame, pleasure or pain, gain or loss, or hearing good news or bad news, which can also mean things going well or not going well.
-All of those – receiving praise, blame, and so on – are the ripenings of one set of intermittently ripening karmic aftermath; they are things happening to us similar to what we did to others before.
-These are going up and down and we cannot predict what will happen next.
+Our experiencing all of those – receiving praise, blame, and so on – are the ripenings of one set of intermittently ripening karmic aftermath; they are the experiencing of things happening to us similar to what we did to others before.
+These things we experience are going up and down and we cannot predict what will happen next.
 Although the texts talk about eight such transitory things, I am sure we could count many more, just as the ten destructive actions or fifty-one mental factors are not limited to ten or fifty-one.